SamarthDesai01/SimpleSky/README.md

 SimpleSky is a promise based, intuitive, and data friendly API Wrapper for Dark Sky.
 With natural language recognition SimpleSky removes the need to painstakingly acquire manual coordinates to retrieve weather information.

 ## Usage
-Before getting started you'll need to acquire both a Google Maps API Key as well as a Dark Sky API Key.
+Before getting started you'll need to acquire both a [Google Maps API Key](https://developers.google.com/maps/documentation/geocoding/get-api-key) as well as a [Dark Sky API Key](https://darksky.net/dev).

-Once acquired simple create a SimpleSky object and you'll be set up.
+Once acquired simply create a SimpleSky object and you'll be set up.

 ```javascript
 const simplesky = require('simplesky');
 var weather = new simplesky('YOUR GOOGLE MAPS KEY', 'YOUR DARK SKY KEY');
 ```

 Optionally if you would like to set your language and unit defaults (as specified in the Dark Sky API Documentation) for all responses you can do so here as well.
-By default SimpleSky will return all responses in english and weather units based on geographic location.
+By default SimpleSky will return all responses in English and weather units based on geographic location.

 ```javascript
 var weather = new simplesky('YOUR GOOGLE MAPS KEY', 'YOUR DARK SKY KEY', 'zh');